I shot this image while on vacation in Mexico. It was late in the day, but not as late as the final edited image suggests.

 Drag the straighten tool along the horizon line.
 Next, pull the top and bottom crop handles in to get the panoramic crop.
 I often give my images a panoramic crop because I think of wide screen panoramas as telling a story.
 This image definitely tells a story, so it is perfect for the wide screen crop.

 Screen Grab An application's behaviors and preferences are controlled with settings.
 More

 Overall I brightened the image slightly, but I also cranked up the blacks.
 Instead of fighting the shadows I accentuated them.
 I sharpened it a little more than normal.
 Sharpening helps pop the highlights in a dark contrasty image like this.

 These three HSL edits have the net effect of warming up the image and accentuating the gold tones.

 Split toning is a great and probably underused color editing tool.
 The setting shown above gives a golden warm color to all the highlights, replacing any nuetral white with the goldish color.

-Finally, I apply a slight post crop vignette, darkening the edges of the image.
+Finally, I apply a slight post crop Vignette describes a unique form for a frame around the edges of an image.
+More, darkening the edges of the image.